-Melissa’s poem, Valentine won 1st prize in the 2016 Thomas H. McDill Poetry Competition, while Smoke placed as a finalist for the 2016 North Carolina Poetry Society Poet Laureate Award.
-Her poem, At the End, originally published in the online art and poetry journal, One, from Jacar Press, received an Honorable Mention in the 2014 Randall Jarrell Poetry Competition.
+Melissa’s poem “Valentine” won 1st prize in the 2016 Thomas H. McDill Poetry Competition and was nominated for a Pushcart Prize.
+Her poem “Smoke” was finalist for the 2016 North Carolina Poetry Society Poet Laureate Award.
+“At the End,” originally published in the online art and poetry journal, ONE, from Jacar Press, received an Honorable Mention in the 2014 Randall Jarrell Poetry Competition.

 POETRY: “What Catches the Light,” originally published by Red Paint Hill.

 Her poetry also appears in the North Dakota Quarterly, Mojave River Review, Vox Poetica, and other journals.